ReForge-Mode/Unity_VRoid_Character_Customization/README.md

+<b>UPDATE: I was just informed that this may be against VRoid terms of service (https://vroid.com/en/studio/guidelines)</b>

+> "You cannot use VRoid Studio to create an application that can deform meshes and/or can create 3D models like avatars and items by combining meshes and/or textures."

+Proceed at your own risk.
+I'm giving this knowledge for education purposes.
+What you do with this information is up to you.

 # VRoid Character Customization in Unity
 A lot of people has been asking for character customization of VRoid models in Unity.
 Here's how you do it!